naurril/naurril.github.com/posts/tf-notes.md

     * do some cleaning stuff
 * core(c/c++) part
     * TF_ExtendGraph <br>
-        parse serialized string to GraphDef,
+        1) parse serialized string to GraphDef,
+        2) initialize execution state.
+        code: SimpleGraphExecutionState::MakeForBaseGraph().
+        the execution state will be needed at session->Run. this does no more than saving graph, devices, options, etc.

     * TF_Run <br>
         translate input/output parameters to c++ structures, call TF_RunHelper.
     * TF_RunHelper <br>